Law in Contemporary Society

 Early Resistance

 I consider myself lucky.
 Not because I possess transcendent beauty, but because my smaller build and facial features were read by a culture that prized the delicacy of East Asian femininity while harboring a quiet obsession with Eurocentric ideals.
-In China, I seemed to invite the same question: “Are you half white?”
+In China, I seemed to invite a familiar question: “Are you half white?”
 When I answered no, teachers, the nurse, a friend’s parent, or even strangers would surgically deconstruct my appearance.
 Double eyelids: good.
 High nose bridge: even better.
 Long, black hair: excellent.
 I was told that my future is bright—with looks alone, I could be an actress, Miss Hong Kong, or some rich man’s wife.

 How could I complain?
 The world was at my feet.
 Still, I resisted—silently, with shame, but in ways that felt deeply real.
 I never owned a doll.
 I always chose the blue over the pink lunch box.
 I avoided my passion for the arts; music, dance, interior design, fashion, and literature felt all too predictable.
 Instead, I ran.
 Hard.
 My varsity bag and letterman jacket were testaments to my defiance.
 I naively believed that an A transcript and Brown admission would change how people saw me.
 Instead, I was met with: “If you were just a few inches taller, then the world would really be at your feet.”